-Alpacas, in general, make excellent mothers, and your only involvement in feeding your cria will be from the sidelines!
+Alpacas, in general,are excellent mothers, and your only involvement in feeding your cria will be watching from the sidelines!
 However, whenever you are breeding animals, there is always the possibility that something can go wrong, and you should be prepared to step in and assist.
 When a cria loses its mother, or is unable to get sufficient sustenance from her for any reason, bottle-feeding may be your only option as it is very rare for a female alpaca to adopt the offspring of another female.

 If bottle-feeding is required from birth, then it is vital that some form of colostrum is supplied to the cria in the first 2 days.
 Baby animals of any species have an inadequately functioning immune system at birth, and are unable to manufacture antibodies against disease until they are 6-8 weeks old.
 To give early protection from disease, the maternal animal produces a substance called colostrum, rather than milk, for up to 24 hours after giving birth.